Assumptionists: The Religious Sisters of the Assumption

 The Congregatiion of the Religious of the Assumption was founded in Paris (Seine), Férou Street, in 1839.
 The foundress, Mother Marie-Eugénie de Jésus (Marie-Eugénie Milleret de Brou), was born in Metz on August 25, 1817.
-After being received into the Church in 1836, she met Rev. Théodore Combalot in 1837.
+After being received into the Church in 1836, she met Théodore Combalot in 1837.
 Under his inspiration, she founded with four other women, a religious congregation, after having trained with the Benedictines of the Blessed Sacrament in Paris and with the Visitation Sisters of Mt.
 St. Andrew (Isère).
 At the age of 22, in 1839, she was elected superior of the new congregation.
-In 1841 Fr. d'Alzon became her spiritual guide.
+In 1841 d'Alzon became her spiritual guide.
 She made her final vows at Christmas 1844, and resigned as superior general in 1894.
 The mother-house was located in the Auteuil mansion from 1857 till their expulsion in 1900 when they moved to Val Notre-Dame in Belgium.
 The generalate is located in Paris.